obiwac/python-minecraft-clone/README.md

 It more generally extends the project with functionality I've yet to cover in a tutorial or that I don't intend on covering at all.
 Characteristic contributions are contributions which *add* something to the code.
 Contributions which *fix* something are still merged on the source of all episodes.

-The community version requires some additional dependencies, these can be installed with `pip install --user -r community/requirements.txt`.

 The community has several features and options that can be toggled in `options.py`: